learn-with-me/Development-Setup-Handbook/src/java-cli/05-java-performance.md

 # Application monitoring & Performance testing

-With better hardware, an application with perform better.
-However before it comes to that, there are several improvements that can be done on the application itself consuming resources.
+An application can do "more" with better hardware, but it won't necessarily perform better.
+Scaling up the hardware is one way to solve the problem, but if there are performance bottlenecks, even scaling up may not always help.
+Hence this would be the time to look for improvements that can be done on the application itself consuming resources.

-## Performance bottlenecks - Hardware Resources
+## Performance bottlenecks

+> Note: Before even solving a performance issue, make sure that one exists in the first place.

+### Hardware Resources

 > To analyze a system's performance, we should examine the utilization, saturation and errors of every significant resource that makes up the system -- Brendan Gregg